 Continuous Delivery is a deployment automation practice in which every single change to code is made on the main branch in the repository (usually 'master') and immediately built, tested and deployed.
 Whereas both the tests and the deployments are fully automated, the release to the production server requires an additional manual confirmation.

-To achieve that in Buddy, you should use the Wait for approval action: Wait for Approval action location
+To achieve that in Buddy, you should use the Approve Run action:

 A pipeline prepared this way will be run automatically after each push to the main branch.
 It will also test the application and prepare it for the release.
 After that, it needs to be confirmed manually.